-For 9 years, I hosted my own retreats, several times each year, that almost always sold out.
+For 16 years, I hosted my own retreats several times each year, and they pretty much always sold out.
 Not only was it a gratifying experience each and every time, but it also was a great income generator.
 (The combination of passion and profits is a game-changer!)

 My list has now grown so much that I no longer offer these more intimate retreats.
 (My events now attract 200+ people.)
 Now, I meet many coaches, consultants, trainers and healers who want to host their own retreats.

-If this sounds like you, here are some tips — straight from my personal “been-there-done-that” files — for how to plan and host your own retreats
+If this sounds like you, here are some tips — straight from my personal “in-the-trenches” files — for how to plan and host your own retreats.

 1 – Build a List of Ideal Clients